 Instructions

-• In a bowl, stir together 1 1/2 cups espresso and 3 Tbsp rum.
-Quickly dip half of the ladyfingers, one at a time and arrange in a single layer in the bottom of a 9×13 casserole dish.
-Dip once on each side so they are moist but do not soak ladyfingers or the cake will collapse.
+• Dip – In a bowl, stir together 1 1/2 cups espresso and 3 Tbsp rum.
+Quickly dip half of the ladyfingers, one at a time, and then arrange them in a single layer in the bottom of a 9×13 casserole dish.
+Dip once on each side so they are moist, but do not soak ladyfingers or the cake will collapse.

-• In a separate rimmed* medium glass bowl, whisk together yolks and sugar.
-Place over steam (on a saucepan with simmering water) and whisk 10 minutes on low heat until the mixture is lighter in color, slightly thickened and not grainy when you rub between your fingers.
-Remove from heat and whisk for a few minutes off the heat to help it cool down then set aside to cool while doing step 3.
+• Whisk – In a separate rimmed* medium glass bowl, whisk together yolks and sugar.
+Place over steam (on a saucepan with simmering water) and whisk 10 minutes on low heat until the mixture is lighter in color, slightly thickened, and not grainy when you rub between your fingers.
+Remove from heat and whisk for a few minutes off the heat to help it cool down.
+Then set it aside to cool while doing step 3.

-• In a separate bowl, beat cold heavy whipping cream until stiff peaks form*.
-Use a spatula to gently fold half of the whipped cream into mascarpone cream then blend in remaining whipped cream, just until incorporated.
-Do not overfold or it will become grainy.
+• Whip – In a separate chilled bowl, beat cold heavy whipping cream until stiff peaks form*.
+Use a spatula to gently fold half of the whipped cream into mascarpone cream, then blend in the remaining whipped cream, just until incorporated.
+Do not overfold, or it will become grainy.

 • Spread half of the cream over the first layer of ladyfingers.
-Dip and arrange remaining ladyfingers.
-Spread remaining cream.
-Refrigerate 8 hours or overnight.
+Dip and arrange the remaining ladyfingers on top, and then spread the remaining cream on top.
+Cover with foil and refrigerate 8 hours or overnight.
 Dust with cocoa powder before serving.
-It is ok to dust with cocoa ahead of time – it will just darken it in color from the moisture.
+It is ok to dust with cocoa ahead of time – the color will just darken from the moisture.

 Notes